Table of Contents

 Note: In this project, 220Vac is used to power up the AC light Bulb.
 Use protective gloves, because such a high voltage can be lethal.
 Make it at your own risk.

-For the step by step explanation of the Automatic Street Light control system, you can watch video given at the end of this article.
+For the step by step explanation of the Automatic Street Light control system, you can watch the video given at the end of this article.

 Without any further delay, let’s get started!!!